acconeer/acconeer-python-exploration/docs/detectors/a121/distance_detector.rst

 The detector reports a strength number for each estimated distance.

 The strength is estimated using the RLG equation, peak amplitude, noise floor estimate and the sensor base RLG.
-More information on the RLG equation and base RLG can be found :ref:`here<rdac-a121-fom-rlg>`.
+More information on the RLG equation and base RLG can be found :ref:`here<fom-rlg>`.

 The estimated strength is used by the detector when sorting the estimated distances according to their relative strengths.
 It can also be used by the application to infer information about a certain distance estimate.